Top of page

 Moderated by Christina Soriano and featuring:

-• Ashley Morgan: Wake Forest University School of Medicine
+• Ashley Morgan: Project Manager, Wake Forest University School of Medicine

 • Shelia Grissard, Sandy Smalling, Brenda Hunter: participants involved in Neuroarts research